Slasher Horror AI Videos

 Describe your slasher horror scene

-Write the slasher horror scene you want, including the moment, location, and camera direction.
+Write the slasher horror scene you want, in plain words.

 2. 02